-This recipe would be fabulous for any occasion, but is especially perfect for summertime gatherings, or even beach and luau themed parties.
+This recipe would be fabulous for any occasion, but is especially perfect for summertime gatherings, or even beach and luau themed parties and cinco de mayo!

-I just love cakes with fruit, and while we’ve made coconut cakes before, the addition of pineapple and rum really makes this recipe something special.
-We hope that you love this cake as much as we do!
+I just love cakes with fruit, and while we've made coconut cakes before, the addition of pineapple and rum really makes this recipe something special and unique.

 **You'll notice that this recipe calls for the Reverse Creaming Method of mixing.
 The steps are listed in our recipe, but if you are new to this method, you may like to watch our free video tutorial on the Reverse Creaming Method of Mixing.
 We use this method for several of our scratch cake recipes as it yields a wonderfully moist cake.
 Please let us know if you have any questions!